Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 - WP-CLI and Git integration

-- Staging environments (higher plans only)
+- Staging environments (higher plans)

 - Multiple PHP version support